 big, dumb plane.
 WHOLE new world.

 Before we get into it, let’s do a quick introduction.
-I’m Evan Sandoval; I’d be an actor and writer on Bound.
+I’m Evan Sandoval; I’d be an actor and writer on So Far Bound.
 I’ve been in and around film and TV for a decade, doing all kinds of work on productions larger and smaller.
 All along, I’ve written scripts across genres and self-studied in filmmaking, and for now, it’s me writing in the first (and third) person throughout the website.
 Anyway, I really appreciate that you’re here checking out the project.
-Please read on for the top ten things to know about Bound.
-Cheers!
+Please read on for the top ten things to know about Bound

 the top ten